Registering a new baby and getting a birth certificate

 - add your baby to your Working for Families Tax Credits

 - notify the Ministry of Social Development (MSD) of the birth of your baby, if you get a benefit.

 How to register your baby

-Both parents have to complete the birth registration together, unless one of them is:
+Both parents need to complete the birth registration, unless 1 parent is: